 Some employers are willing to negotiate, whilst others are not.
 Below are some of the reasons why:

 Employers willing to negotiate settlements

-Some employers will appreciate the considerable benefit of settling any potential claim long before it gets to the tribunal.
+Some employers will appreciate the considerable benefit of settling any potential claim for discrimination compensation long before it gets to the tribunal.
 Being accused of, or found culpable of, discrimination is worrying for an employer.
 It leads to a bad reputation and the possibility of further claims.

 If you can collect sufficient evidence in writing and are able to research discrimination law, (and/or ask a specialist employment lawyer to help you), you may be able to show your employer that you have a case with real prospects of success in an employment tribunal.

 If they realise that that’s the case, then they will probably want to settle.
 A discrimination settlement means there is no reputational damage for your employer to worry about, they have more say about compensation amounts and a settlement usually costs them less than a tribunal case.

 However, not all employers are willing to negotiate discrimination settlements.
 Some will deny the discrimination.
 They will even occasionally lie to avoid dealing with the uncomfortable truth that they employ managers and others who engage in unlawful and discriminatory conduct.